xxoommd/sophie-s-world/chapter02-the-top-hat.md

 "kitty, kitty, kitty!"

 Once back in the den she opened the second brown envelope and drew out the new typewritten pages.
+She began to read.

+A STRANGE CREATURE

+Hello again!
+As you see, this short course in philosophy will come in handy-sized portions.
+Here are a few more introductory remarks:

+Did I say that the only thing we require to be good philosophers is the faculty of wonder?
+If I did not, I say it now: THE ONLY THING WE REQUIRE TO BE GOOD PHILOSOPHERS IS THE FACULTY OF WONDER.